Writing skills training

 Writing clear and concise sentences

-How to spot that's going wrong and sort it out.
+How to spot what’s going wrong and sort it out.

 Checking grammar and punctuation